Do you love spending time in the water? If so, you’re not alone. Watersports are a popular pastime for people of all ages and from all walks of life.

 This high-energy activity is perfect for people of all ages and fitness levels.
 You’ll get a fantastic workout while having a blast in the pool.

-Water aerobics is low-impact water activity, so it’s great for folks who want to get some exercise without aggravating those joints.
+Water aerobics is low-impact water activity, so it’s great for folks who want to exercise without aggravating those joints.
 It’s also a terrific way to meet new people and make friends.

 Classes are readily available at most gyms, pools, and community centers.